 Whitesboro in Cape May County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-39° 2.292′ N, 74° 51.278′ W. Marker is in Whitesboro, New Jersey, in Cape May County.
-Marker is on East Main Street 0.2 miles east of Shore Road (U.S. 9), on the left when traveling east.
+39° 2.332′ N, 74° 51.396′ W. Marker is in Whitesboro, New Jersey, in Cape May County.
+Marker is at the intersection of Shore Road (U.S. 9) and East Main Street, on the right when traveling north on Shore Road.
+Marker is the focal point of a small garden at the northeast corner of the intersection.
 Touch for map.
-Marker is a metal tablet mounted on a red brick pedestal, directly in front of the subject school house.
-Marker is at or near this postal address: 100 East Main Street, Cape May Court House NJ 08210, United States of America.
+Marker is in this post office area: Cape May Court House NJ 08210, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on March 6, 2018.
-This page originally submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 58 times since then.
+This page was last revised on November 24, 2019.
+It was originally submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 94 times since then and 14 times this year.
 Photos: 1, 2. submitted on March 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.